orsonteodoro/oiledmachine-overlay/README.md

 to the package and then rebuild the problematic package or deep dependency causing the problem.

+##### Missing ASan symbols with Flatpak because of missing ASan symbols in curl

+You may get an error with sys-apps/flatpak interaction with broken linked curl.
+Delete /usr/bin/flatpak, re-emerge curl without ASan with per-package env containing CFLAGS_HARDENED_SANITIZERS_DEACTIVATE=1 or with fixed cflags-hardened eclass with changes linking to just the static library not shared ASan library.
+Re-emerge sys-apps/flatpak.

 ### 2023 policy

 Due to recent hacking near the beginning of the year (or earlier) of a prominent